striving to assist communities dealing with the effects of past and future uranium development

 Program Objectives:

-• In partnership with ENDAUM-CCT and NMELC, federal court appeal challenging Hydro Resources, Inc.'s (HRI) proposed Crownpoint Uranium Solution Mining Project before the U.S. Nuclear Regulatory Commission.
+• In partnership with ENDAUM-CCT and NMELC, continue to participate in state permitting actions regarding Hydro Resources, Inc.’s (HRI) proposed Crownpoint Uranium Solution Mining Project.

-• Promote new community-based research on health effects among uranium workers, assessments of air impacts from abandoned mines in the Church Rock area.
+• Promote implementation of the recommendations for clean up of the Church Rock Uranium facilities and assessments of air impacts from abandoned mines in the Church Rock area.

 • Prepare educational materials (fact sheets, graphics, handouts, slide presentations) for Navajo communities, Navajo leaders, and the general public.